 It is not only the student demographic that has changed.
-Under the leadership of CEO Dr. Pablo Fetter (ex Kings and GEMS), and new Principal, David Muir, there has been a significant effort to invest in multiple aspects of the school.
+Under the leadership of CEO Dr. Pablo Fetter (ex Kings and GEMS), and new Principal, Daniel Sutton, there has been a significant effort to invest in multiple aspects of the school.

 Many parents who choose Capital School seem to have several specific goals for their children in common.
 Most are from middle-class families who aspire for their children to have a genuine British education, taught by British teachers who are native 'Queen's English' speakers, and who thoroughly know and can deliver the English National Curriculum.
 Many parents hope that their children will go on to study at university in the UK.

 WhichSchoolAdvisor.com in an interview with the school leadership in January 2021, learned that a particular focus of the school has been, therefore, to invest in a further 20 teaching staff - all UK-trained nationals - in the current academic year.
 Staff compensation has been improved and is now merit- rather than experience -based.
 Investment has been made in putting in place a strong Middle leadership to ensure ongoing professional support and development of teachers.
 As Dr. Pablo explained, his team firmly believes that "Capital School needs to deliver quality to be successful, and to invest in order to reap the rewards".